timosalm/tap-spring-developer-workshop/workshop/content/exercises/api-first.md

 url: https://tap-gui.{{ ENV_TAP_INGRESS }}/catalog/default/component/product-service/workloads
 ```

-If you select a Pod you're able to see the logs and information provided by **App Live View**.
+If you select a Pod, you're able to see the logs and information provided by **App Live View**.
 ![](../images/product-service-pod.png)
 ![](../images/pod-logs.png)
 ![](../images/app-live-view.png)